How we approached collaborative editing

 There are several approaches to implementing conflict resolution in real-time collaborative editing.
 Two main candidates are Operational Transformation (OT) and Conflict-Free Replicated Data Type (CRDT).
 We chose OT and perhaps one day we will write down our thoughts on the ongoing OT vs. CRDT battle.

 Long story short, CKEditor 5 uses OT to make sure it is able to resolve conflicts.
 OT is based on a set of operations (objects describing changes) and algorithms that transform these operations accordingly, so that all users end up with the same editor content regardless of the order in which these operations were received.
-As a concept it is well-described in IT literature (, ) and it is proven by existing implementations (although none that could serve as a stable and powerful enough base for our needs).
+As a concept, it is well-described in IT literature (, ) and it is proven by existing implementations (although none that could serve as a stable and powerful enough base for our needs).

 Therefore, in 2015 we started working on our take on OT implementation.
-We quickly realized that basic Operational Transformation (as usually described and implemented) is not enough to provide top quality user experience for rich-text editing.
+We quickly realized that basic Operational Transformation (as usually described and implemented) is not enough to provide a top quality user experience for rich-text editing.
 OT in its basic form defines three operations: insert, delete, and set attribute.
 These operations are meant to be executed on a linear data model.
 They are responsible for inserting text characters, removing text characters and changing their attributes (for example to set bold).
-However, a powerful rich-text editor requires more than that.
+However, a powerful WYSIWYG HTML editor requires more than that.

 # Support for complex data structures

 The linear data model is a simple data model that is sufficient to represent plain text.
 On the contrary, HTML is a tree-based language, where an element can contain multiple other elements.
 An HTML document is represented in the browser as the Document Object Model (or DOM), which is tree-structured.
-It is possible to represent simple, flat structured data in a linear model, but this model fails short when it comes to complex data structures, like tables, captioned images or lists containing block elements.
+It is possible to represent simple, flat structured data in a linear model, but this model falls short when it comes to complex data structures, like tables, captioned images or lists containing block elements.
 Elements simply cannot contain other elements.
 For example, a block quote cannot contain a list item or a heading.

 Hence, we needed to make a step further and provide Operational Transformation algorithms that work for a tree data structure.
 Back in 2015, there was literally one paper about OT for trees () that we could find and no evidence of anyone working on OT for trees.
 We based on that research, but the reality turned out to be even more challenging than we could have expected.
 The first implementation took us over one year, with several significant reworks over the next two years.
 The result is, however, outstanding.
-We not only managed to build the engine for real-time collaboration, but also implemented a complete end-user solution which verifies what would be a theoretical work otherwise.
+We not only managed to build the engine for real-time collaboration but also implemented a complete end-user solution which verifies what would be a theoretical work otherwise.

 The diagram below shows how a simple structured content can be represented in a linear data model: